SMUnlimited/AMAI/README.md

 ```
 This will install AMAI to all maps recursively.

-You can disable the commander - VS AI for this install by running this:
+You can installs the commander - VS AI for this install by running this:
 ```
 perl .\InstallToDir.pl <Version> "C:\Documents\Warcraft III\Maps\AMAI\" "2"
 ```